The Two and a Half Feathers: Plot

-Jones, meanwhile, receives malicious letters that contain two and a half white feathers, and saying that he should not have left Clarke in the desert, and that Walmington-on-Sea is no place for a coward.
+Jones, meanwhile, receives malicious letters that contain two and a half white feathers, and saying that he should not have left Clarke in the desert, and that Walmington-on-Sea is "no place for a coward".
 Jones has had enough and leaves on a mysterious errand.
-As he leaves he says to himself "I've got to do something I should have done a long time ago.
+As he leaves, he says to his assistant "I've got to do something I should have done a long time ago.
 I've got to do it, it's the only way."

 At the next parade, Mainwaring is determined to get to the bottom of the incident.
 Clarke tells Mainwaring that they were captured and Jones begged for mercy, and after he allegedly left Clarke in the desert, a native rescued him.
 Clarke remarks the native must have saved his life, even if he did pinch his wallet.
-Jones creeps into the office, and tells the true story of what happened.
-This is shown as a flashback to Sudan in 1898 where the Dad's Army characters play similar characters in Jones's story.
+Jones creeps into the office and tells the true story of what happened (this is shown as a flashback to Sudan in 1898 where the Dad's Army characters play similar characters in Jones's story).

 Jones explains that a few days before the Battle of Omdurman, he and Clarke were part of a patrol sent out by General Kitchener to find out the strength of the Mahdi's army.
 It was led by Colonel Smythe (Wilson), with a young raw second Lieutenant called Franklin (Pike), who was the Colonel's nephew.
 There was also Sergeant Ironside (Mainwaring), "a nasty, coarse fellow who kept giving us the rough side of his tongue", and a young merry joking Cockney, Private Green (Walker).

 As they travelled through the desert, they met an old fakir (Godfrey), who warned them that when the sun sets, they would all be dead.
 When Ironside gave him "a mouthful of coarse abuse", the fakir was outraged and said something to them in Arabic.
-Jones didn't understand it at the time, but later he learned "it was a curse upon us all".
+Jones did not understand it at the time, but later he learned "it was a curse upon us all".

 Suddenly, a fusillade of shots rang out, and the patrol were quick to respond.
 They took cover behind a large rocky hill and an enemy cavalry charge began.
 When Franklin was injured after falling off his horse, Smythe suggested that two men should go for help.
 Jones volunteered, and Smythe told him to take Private Clarke with him.
 By morning, their water bottles were empty.
-They stopped for a rest, and were captured by two Dervishes (Frazer and Hodges).
+They stopped for a rest and were captured by two Dervishes (Frazer and Hodges).
 Jones was about to attack when Clarke begged for mercy.
 They pegged him out in the desert and took Jones with them.